LogoFlipAEO

 "@type": "Answer",

 "text": "AI Search Optimization (AEO) is the process of structuring your website content and data to be easily understood and prioritized by artificial intelligence search engines.
-It ensures your brand's information is accurately presented in AI Overviews and generative search results, unlike traditional SEO which primarily targets keyword matching."
+It ensures your brand's information is accurately presented in generative search results."

 }